Projects per year

 Teaching

-Ewan has worked as a sessional academic on several units in the Department of History and Archaeology, designing and delivering content, contributing to assessment design, and grading assessments for:
+Ewan has worked as a sessional academic on several units in the Department of History and Archaeology, designing and delivering tutorial content, contributing to assessment design, and grading assessments for:

 - AHIS1210: Studying the Past from the Bronze Age to Byzantium